MathewNWSH/creodias-customisation-script-pgstac/README.md

 # creodias-customisation-script-pgstac
-Fast deployment of pgstac (via docker compose) and pypgstac (via pip) on CREODIAS infrastructure
+Fast deployment of pgstac (via docker) and pypgstac (via pip) on CREODIAS infrastructure

 ## Customisation Script
 You can customise your instance after it has launched using the options available here.
 "Customisation Script" is analogous to "User Data" in other systems.